Breast screening: What went wrong?

 Mr Hunt told the Commons the problem was caused by a "computer algorithm failure", which led to some women not receiving their final breast screening when they were between the ages of 68 and 71.
 The problems happened between 2009 and the start of 2018.

-It is not currently known if anyone died as a result of the problem, but Mr Hunt said it was estimated that between 135 and 270 women may have had their life shortened.
+It is not currently known if anyone died as a result of the errors, but Mr Hunt said it was estimated that between 135 and 270 women may have had their life shortened.

-He said the problem was spotted in January by Public Health England after an upgrade to the breast screening invitation IT system.

-It was escalated to ministers in March by PHE following an urgent clinical review, and the government was told the error should not be made public to ensure existing screening services were not overwhelmed.

-PHE found there were problems with the IT system for screening invitations, both for women on the AgeX trial and those awaiting routine screening appointments.
+Public Health England spotted the issue in January during an analysis of data from the Age X trial.

+For the trial, women in some parts of England were put into two groups - one that got screening services beyond the normal cut-off ages and a control group that had screening invites at the standard ages.

+The BBC understands an error led to women in the control group wrongly being offered screenings up until their 70th birthday, rather than their 71st.

-Some local services had also not invited everyone for a final screen in the three years before their 71st birthday, PHE said.
+This led to a bigger review that found a number of other issues, including some local services not inviting everyone for a final screen in the three years before their 71st birthday.

 Mr Hunt said further analysis found there had been issues with how people's ages were programmed into the IT system.

+The health secretary said the errors came to light after an upgrade to the breast screening invitation IT system.

+The issues were escalated to ministers in March by PHE following an urgent clinical review, and the government was told the error should not be made public to ensure existing screening services were not overwhelmed.

-Problems with that system were fixed in April, the health secretary said.
+The problems were fixed in April, the health secretary said.

 Scotland has a different system, and Wales and Northern Ireland have similar ones but do not seem to be affected, Mr Hunt said.